 My research explores the history of the Labour Left during its period of political and structural isolation from the late 1980s to Jeremy Corbyn's eventual election as Labour leader in 2015.
 This sheds light on a previously ignored area of British political history by tracking the careers and organisation of marginalised and isolated politicians, intellectuals and activists.
-This research examines how the Labour Left was able to survive as a small political network through investigations of the role of 'space' and social networks of soldiarity and also demonstrates overlooked moments of successful resistance as well as ideological and intellectual innovation.
+This research examines how the Labour Left was able to survive as a small political network. and also illustrates overlooked moments of successful resistance as well as ideological and intellectual innovation.
 My research demonstrates how the so-called 'Wilderness Years' of the Labour Left was far from a period of political hibernation, but instead one of ideological and political innovation which laid the foundational networks, ideas and organisational tactics that were drawn upon in Corbyn's leadership campaign.

 'Finally moving on?
 The Socialist Labour Party, the New Left and the search for an electoral alternative to New Labour' in Evan Smith and Dan Frost (eds.), In Solidarity, Under Suspicion: The British Far Left from 1956 (Manchester University Press, forthcoming).